What is a machinist?

-Some top schools for machinists include:
+Some top schools include:

 4. Get certified

-- Milling I Certification – offered by the National Institute for Metalworking Skills (NIMS), this credential demonstrates your knowledge in planning, machine operations, and safety standards, as well as your competency with drilling, reaming, and face milling.
+- Milling I Certification – offered by the National Institute for Metalworking Skills (NIMS), this credential demonstrates your knowledge of planning, machine operations, and safety standards, as well as your competency with drilling, reaming, and face milling.
 The program consists of a 56-question theory exam and a performance assessment, which is evaluated by a committee.